zackautocracy/BookJar/README.md

 #### 4 - You're good to go:
-The app has some javascript code that loads the generated JSON file automatically So you now you can see the little library updated.
+The app has some javascript code that loads the generated JSON file automatically So you now you can our little library updated.
 And all that in no time.
 Hail to JSON !!!

 ![screenshot](https://i.imgur.com/0Yp2AUx.jpg)